 - Don’t upload any private or sensitive information.
 Sessions and data may be logged for performance and testing reasons.

 - This demo is running on our servers, which will be upgraded fairly regularly.
 This allows you to try out the latest edition, but on the other hand, can result in data loss.

 - The service may disappear at any time.

-If Collabora, or substantially all of its assets, were acquired, or in the unlikely event that Collabora goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
-You acknowledge that such transfers may occur, and that any acquirer of Collabora may continue to use your personal information as set forth in this policy.
+If Collabora, or substantially all of its assets, were acquired, or in the unlikely event that Collabora goes out of business or enters bankruptcy, user information would be one of the assets that are transferred or acquired by a third party.
+You acknowledge that such transfers may occur and that any acquirer of Collabora may continue to use your personal information as set forth in this policy.